josalvatorre/monorepo-alpha/abacus/genesis/README.md

 * On merge, re-build and push the new OCI image to the public ECR repository.
 * Deploy Terraform code to manage the AWS organization after pushing the image.

-Docker builds the OCI image, not Bazel, because Bazel's [rules_oci][2] cannot create base images.
-This is presumably because Dockerfiles allow you to run arbitrary commands, rendering them non-hermetic, making them incompatible with Bazel.

 #### Testing

 Testing the images isn't necessary because they won't get used until Bazel consumes them.
-Our tests will run on any images that Bazel consumes.
+Our tests will run on any images that Bazel creates.
 That's out of scope for Genesis.
 We'll probably decide to deploy those Bazel-built images in a separate workflow system such as AWS CodePipeline.

 Testing Terraform code would have some value, especially for auth, which is high-stakes and could fail silently.
 However, unit tests have limited value for testing Terraform, and integration tests would take immense effort and (possibly) cost.
-Genesis should handle very little Terraform code, makin it easy to inspect manually.
+Genesis should handle very little Terraform code, making it easy to inspect manually.
 We will inspect deployments manually for now.

 #### Why not use AWS CodePipeline defined in Terraform?